shewa12/mediusware/readme.txt

 == Changelog ==

-= 1.6.5 - June 29, 2020 =
+= 1.6.5 - July 1, 2020 =

-New: Student Progress Report
+Updated: Sales & Students report for the Report Add-on(Pro)
-Fixed: Quiz Retry and Reveal Mode issue
+Fixed: Quiz retry and reveal mode error for certain types of quizzes
-Fixed: Resource issue from course page
+Fixed: Resource issue from the course page
-Fixed: Logo image size for course builder
+Fixed: Logo image size issue for frontend course builder
-Fixed: Can not stop loading tutor css/js
+Fixed: Couldn't stop loading certain tutor CSS/JS
-Fixed: Removes course prerequisites & attachments using Quick Edit
+Fixed: Blank content issue while updating course attachment & prerequisites using quick edit
-Updated: Add student column in quiz attempt
+Updated: New student column in quiz attempt dashboard in the backend
-Removed: 'Mr.' text from all email notification body
+Removed: 'Mr.' text removed from the content of all email notifications

 = 1.6.4 - June 15, 2020 =